Skip to content

 Patricia O’Campo

-“How do the lives and experiences of South Asian women living in Ontario, shape their decisions around getting or not getting screened for cervical cancer?”
+“Using concept mapping to understand how the lives and experiences of South Asian women living in Ontario shape their decisions around getting screened for cervical cancer.”

 Daniel Grace